williamthecon/sudoku-solver/README.md

 # sudoku-solver
-This project _will_ provide some different ways to solve a sudoku.
+This project aims to provide some different ways to solve a sudoku.
 Nothing is designed to be fast or efficient.
-The goal is just to make it work.
+The goal is _just to make it work_.

 # Use
 Import the `Field` class and the `solve` function from any file other than `base.py` or `main.py` and input the field formatted as shown in the following example.
 The method will return a copy of the input field with the solved values.